 Two days later, he elaborated on this:

-On Sunday 12 March, three planes from the flying school at Dijon have been committed.
+On Sunday 12 March, three planes from the flying school at Dijon were committed.
 In all 110 x 50 kg bombs were dropped.
 Results are not known at present [as] we have not received the photographs taken after the bombardment.

 Events in the area seem to have been attracting nationwide attention for, in a rather bizarre piece of propaganda on 12 March, Radio Paris attempted to link them to the suspect in a newly-discovered case of serial murder: “Dr [Marcel] Petiot has fled Paris.
 He will likely return to the terrorist bands of Haute-Savoie and resume his position as Staff Medical Officer.”
 (In fact, Petiot had been in Gestapo custody in Paris from May 1943 to January 1944, on suspicion of being involved in an escape line).

-On the 19th, Jeewe was able to add that the bombing had not achieved the hoped-for success because the He 111 was unsuited to this type of operation.
+On the 19th, Jeewe reported that the bombing had not achieved the hoped-for success because the He 111 was unsuited to this type of operation.
 A French author has suggested that the deep snow contained the effect of high explosive bombs and that incendiaries were used in subsequent missions.